-IT’S HARD to overemphasize the importance of putting at least enough in your employer’s 401(k) or 403(b) plan to earn the full matching employer contribution.
-But to drive home the point, consider an extreme example.
+IT’S CRUCIAL TO PUT at least enough in your employer’s 401(k) or 403(b) plan to earn the full matching employer contribution.
+To appreciate how valuable that match is, consider an extreme example.

 Suppose your company is likely to have layoffs.
 Meanwhile, the local employment market is sufficiently depressed that you fear it will take many months to find a new job.
 Your instinct is to hoard every dollar possible for what could be a lengthy period of unemployment.
 Nonetheless, if your employer offers a retirement plan with a matching contribution, you would likely be better off funding the plan, even if you fully intend to cash out your savings if you’re laid off.